microsoft/windows-networking-tools/MultipathLatencyAnalyzer/readme.md

 ### Providing statistics over network performances

-DualSTA_SampleTool collects latency data on the packets it sends to an echo server.
+MultipathLatencyAnalyzer collects latency data on the packets it sends to an echo server.
 It displays latency statistics, with a focus on evaluating the impact of a secondary interface on a Wi-Fi connection.

 It collects the latency *as seen from the app* (as opposed to at the hardware level): the overhead introduced by the OS is included.

-DualSTA_SampleTool makes use of a Wi-Fi secondary interface on a best-effort
+MultipathLatencyAnalyzer makes use of a Wi-Fi secondary interface on a best-effort
 basis: it supports systems, configuration, and networks where a using secondary interface is not possible (ethernet for instance) by using only one interface in those situation.
 It handles switching seamlessly between using a secondary